BoavistaLudwig/BoavistaLudwig/README.md

 - 👋 Hey, I’m Ludwig Villalba
-- 👀 I’m interested in the manufacturing of things, all things digital & entrepreneurship in general
+- 👀 I’m interested in the manufacturing of things, all things digital, & entrepreneurship in general
-- 💞️ I'm currently enjoying my version of the European dream in 🇵🇹 (soon 🇪🇸)
+- 💞️ I'm currently enjoying my version of the European dream in 🇵🇹
 - 📫 I’m half-open for projects around manufacturing & IoT 🥰

 <!---